Jtoast65/League-of-Legends-/index.md

 #### 1. Match Outcomes

 The distribution of match outcomes is perfectly balanced, as expected.
-Each match has exactly one winner and one loser, so the win rate is approximately 50% (0.500) across all team observations.
+Each match has one winner and one loser, so the win rate is approximately 50% (0.500) across all team observations.

 <iframe
   src="assets/distribution_match_outcomes.html"